Verified AI summary ◀▼

 Forecast metrics are at the top of the tab.

 - What you might use by renewal estimates your total projected usage by the end of your current allowance cycle.
+If this number exceeds your total allowance, the forecast will show how far over your limit you’re projected to go.

 - Forecast usage chart shows your activity over time.
 Actual usage is in blue, forecasted usage is in grey, and your total allowance is a black vertical line.